 The TPF Speakers Bureau provides informative illustrated presentations by knowledgeable staff members to neighborhood groups, garden clubs, educational institutions, and public agencies throughout the region.

 Most programs are one hour in length (including questions) with resource lists and educational materials.
 To offset expenses, we request a $200 honorarium.

 We offer the following presentations:

-California Native Plants: The Big Picture with Lisa Novick This highly illustrated lecture showcases the beauty and ecological importance of California native plants and how their use in the garden conserves water and energy.
-Learn about gardening for support of plant-animal relationships, biodiversity, ecosystem services and our natural heritage.
+California Native Plants: The Big Picture with Lisa Novick – This impactful lecture showcases the beauty and ecological importance of California native plants and how their use in the garden conserves water and energy.
+Learn about gardening for support of plant-animal relationships, biodiversity, ecosystem services, and our natural heritage.

-Gardening for Wildlife with Lisa Novick You and your garden can be part of local ecosystem health.
-This illustrated talk reveals native plants that provide essential leaf, nectar, seed, nut and berry foods for Southern California bird, bee and butterfly species, among other welcome wildlife.
+Gardening for Wildlife with Lisa Novick – You and your garden can be part of local ecosystem health.
+This talk reveals native plants that provide essential leaf, nectar, seed, nut, and berry foods for Southern California bird, bee, and butterfly species, among other welcome wildlife.
 Plant natives and they will come!

-Growing Natives in Containers with Lili Singer A vast array of California native plants will grow happily in containers, and potted natives add texture and color to the garden, as well as habitat for birds, butterflies and native bees.
-This colorful illustrated lecture – for gardeners with large or limited spaces – offers tips on successful container gardening and dozens of different plant choices for pots.
+Growing Natives in Containers with Lili Singer – A vast array of California native plants will grow happily in containers, and potted natives add texture and color to the garden, as well as habitat for birds, butterflies, and native bees.
+This colorfully illustrated lecture – for gardeners with large or limited spaces – offers tips on successful container gardening and dozens of different plant choices for pots.